Dear Mom, please ignore the next paragraph. Just move on to the third one and pretend that that is the real beginning of this post.

 But load following isn’t just an hour to hour thing.
 It’s also a seasonal thing. in Alberta, electricity usage usually peaks in the summer months when everyone shields themselves from the sun with air conditioning, while gas usage usually peaks in the winter when we are all trying to not freeze to death.
-But nuclear power plants make heat as well as electricity. in fact they usually make a lot more heat than electricity due to them not being very high temperature so their steam turbines are fairly low efficiency (~30-35%).
+However!
+Nuclear power plants make heat as well as electricity. in fact they usually make a lot more heat than electricity due to them not being very high temperature so their steam turbines are fairly low efficiency (~30-35%).

 So what does this have to do with potholes?
 Well, at least up here in the vast frozen fields of Canada (and much of the northern United States) potholes are formed by the freeze/thaw cycle of water.
-Snow falls, melts, refreezes, expands, and breaks all our roads into horrible chunks of steering column jarring crap. but what if it didn’t refreeze?
+Snow falls, melts, refreezes, expands, and breaks all our roads into horrible chunks of steering column jarring crap.
+But what if it didn’t refreeze?
 What if we made it so that when the snow hit the streets and sidewalks and driveways it melted and then just drained away down the storm drains like it does all the rest of the year?